micr0softstore/A137f-U-u6-u8/README.md

  - upstreamed sdfat to 2.8.1 to fix SDcard on oneui 7, commit by Extreme XT

 v0.3
-- turned off kbrobes as we had issues with it on 4.x kernel
+- turned off kprobes as we had issues with it on 4.x kernel
 - added manual hooks for ksu
 - added erofs